-enfinium Limited (enfinium) is committed to improving our understanding of, and our practices to combat, slavery and human trafficking.
+enfinium (Enfinium Limited) is committed to improving our understanding of, and our practices to combat, slavery and human trafficking.

 This statement outlines the actions we have taken and continue to ensure that our business and our supply chain are slavery free.

-In this statement “enfinium” refers to enfinium Limited and its subsidiaries and holding companies, each of which has separately recognised and adopted this statement.
+In this statement “enfinium” refers to Enfinium Limited and its subsidiaries, each of which has separately recognised and adopted this statement.

 enfinium is the fourth largest UK energy from waste business and is an industry leader in the conversion of everyday residential and commercial waste into renewable electricity. enfinium is owned by the European Diversified Infrastructure Fund III, an infrastructure fund managed by First Sentier Investors.